c-neto/carlosneto.dev/_sources/blog/2026/2026-07-15-vim-kubernetes-exams.md.txt

 :%!python -m json.tool
 ```

-Beyond filtering/editing text, you can pass your unsaved buffer into external commands without modifying the file or leaving Vim.
-Imagine you're editing a Kubernetes manifest and want to ensure your latest changes won't break anything.
-You can pipe the buffer directly into [kubectl diff](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_diff/):
+Beyond filtering and editing text, you can pass your unsaved buffer into external commands without modifying the file or leaving Vim.
+For example, this command allows you to compare the file you are editing in Vim with the one running in the Kubernetes cluster without needing to save the file first.

 ```bash
 :w !kubectl diff -f -
 ```

+> _In Vim, `:w` normally saves to a file.
+But when followed by `!`, it redirects your buffer’s content to an external command's standard input (STDIN) instead of writing to disk._

 ## Further Reading